Uni-Tübingen

 It is also possible to search the project database of ERC (Starting) Grants from recent years, to search for award winners via the GEPRIS-Datenbank der DFG (DFG procedure for individual funding, e.g. Emmy Noether) or via the Humboldt-Stiftung.

-“Screening Officer”
+“Screening Officers”

 Since the LHG Amendment 2020, the Appeals Commission has been responsible for Active Recruitment.
-A core group from the department and the equal opportunities representative can work with the commission in advance.
+A core group from the department and the Equal Opportunities Representative can work with the commission in advance.

 Gender Bias and Care as Discriminatory Factor

-Positions in the academic service are to be filled according to the principle of selection of the best.
+Positions in the academic service (Akademischer Dienst) are to be filled according to the principle of selection of the best.
 The evaluation of the scientific excellence of applicants is therefore the central selection criteria in an appointment procedure.

-Dealing with diversity
+Dealing with Diversity

-Equality Controlling in Appointment Procedures
+Gender Equality Controlling in Appointment Procedures

 Components of the Controlling Procedure in Detail: